skellock/crappyprint/README.md

 # Composition Example
-Here's where things start to get interesting.

 The previous example is pretty messy right?

 Let's clean that up by making some composable styling functions.

 ```nim
 import terminal, crappyprint